Metro Rail Telephone System Training

-Direct line Network is used for the operational communication purposes.
+A direct line Network is used for operational communication purposes.
 The communication will be between the stations and OCC and depots.
 It includes analog extensions digital extensions used as direct line telephones at stations and direct line consoles and group call sets at OCC and depots.
-It also has leased lines to DVB, Fire, Police and Ambulance for rapid communication.
+It also has leased lines to DVB, Fire, Police, and Ambulance for rapid communication.

 Functionally, the PBX performs four main call processing duties:

 Establishing connections (circuits) between the telephone sets of two users (e.g. mapping a dialed number to a physical phone, ensuring the phone isn’t already busy)